Micky Allen

 A recent innovation by Netscape is the use of "plug-ins", these allow the downloading and playing of video and audio clips, viewing of CAD files, and even using the browser as a telephone!

-The beauty of the WWW is that for a relatively small initial outlay, (under a thousand pounds) multimedia information can be made available to millions of organisations, businesses and homes The downside of the WWW is that it turns to treacle by early afternoon as North America wakes up and goes on line, this being exacebated when they take lunch and do a spot of surfing.
+The downside of the WWW is that it turns to treacle by early afternoon as North America wakes up and goes on line, this being exacebated when they take lunch and do a spot of surfing.
 The other bugbear is the presence of "dead links", when a document that is referenced by a hyperlink has either been deleted, removed or relocated to another site, leading one down a blind alley.

 Setup costs and running costs